Axway/streams-open-docs/content/en/docs/install/_index.md

 kubectl create namespace "${NAMESPACE}"
 ```

-## Configure a Docker registry
+## Use Amplify Platform as your Docker registry

-Docker images must be hosted in a docker registry accessible from your Kubernetes cluster.
-We recommand to use Amplify Platform repository, for custom docker registry, see [Use a custom Docker registry](/docs/install/customize-install#use-a-custom-docker-registry) section.
+Docker images must be hosted in a docker registry accessible from your Kubernetes (K8s) cluster.
+We recommend you to use the Amplify Platform repository for a custom docker registry.
+Alternatively, you can use [your own custom Docker registry](/docs/install/customize-install#use-a-custom-docker-registry).

-### Use Amplify Platform as your Docker registry

 To use the Amplify Platform as your container registry you must first ensure the following:

 * You can see our images with your organization on the Amplify repository search page.
 * You have administrator access to create a service account in your organization.

-After you have verified that, you must create a service account, then create docker-registry secret with the information from your service account.
+After you have verified that your images are loaded and that you have the correct level of access, you must create a service account, then create docker-registry secret with the information from your service account.

-#### Create a service account
+### Create a service account

-To create your service account perform the following steps:
+To create your service account, perform the following steps:

 1. Log in to the [Amplify Platform](https://platform.axway.com).
-2. Select to your organization and from the left menu, click **Service Accounts** (You should see all service accounts already created).
+2. Select your organization, and from the left menu, click **Service Accounts** (You should see all service accounts already created).
 3. Click **+ Service Account**, and fill in the mandatory fields:
     * Enter a name for the service account.
     * Choose `Client Secret` for the method.